 IRB review requests must be submitted via Cayuse IRB.
 See the link above to the instructions page.

 What happens after I submit my IRB Review Request?

-Once your study has been submitted by you via IRBNet it routes automatically to the IRB Administrator (Kimberly Marshall).
+Once your study has been submitted by you via Cayuse IRB it routes automatically to the Director of Research Compliance.
 At that point, it will be given an internal routing number and reviewed for completeness.
 If there are documents missing you will be informed via email and your study will be unlocked so that you may revise and upload the necessary documents.
 Once it is deemed complete, it will be reviewed for compliance with Federal regulations and a determination made.
-You will receive an email with either suggestions for further revision, or a determination (exempt, approved, not approved, etc.) Once a determination is reached, a letter will be created and filed within your study on IRBNet.
+You will receive an email with either suggestions for further revision, or a determination (exempt, approved, not approved, etc.) Once a determination is reached, a letter will be created and filed within your study on Cayuse IRB.
 You will have access to the letter within 1 day of receiving the email at which time you can log in and print a copy for your records.

 How will I be notified of the status of my request?

-You will receive an email from the IRB Administrator either asking for revisions, or explaining the determination (exempt, approved, not approved, etc.).
-Once a determination is reached, a letter will be created and filed within your study on IRBNet.
-You will have access to the letter within 1 day of receiving the email at which time you can log in and print a copy for your records.
+You will receive an email requesting revisions or explaining the determination (exempt, approved, not approved, etc.).
+Once a determination is reached, a letter will be created and filed within your study on Cayuse IRB.
+Please retain the determination letter for your records.

 What is the best way to prepare my IRB Review request?

 You should work closely with your faculty advisor (if you are a student) well in advance of beginning the actual research.
 It will be important for all researchers to apply what you learned in the CITI online training course when you complete your IRB proposal.